-Both the number of employed people and the number of unemployed people have been calculated in the EU-SILC data from information on the number of months spent in employment and unemployment over the entire year 2009.
-This information has been averaged over all months in 2009 and has been aggregated up to the population.
+Both the number of employed people and the number of unemployed people have been calculated in the EU-SILC data from information on the number of months spent in employment and unemployment over the entire year 2011.
+This information has been averaged over all months in 2011 and has been aggregated to the population.

-Next, the components of market income in the EU-SILC data shall be validated, with respect to the number of recipients as well as the aggregate total incomes received in the population in a year.
-Table 4.3 in Annex 2 tabulates the number of recipients for each component of market income, as it has been defined in EU-SILC for 2009, and compares it to figures from external statistics.
+Next, the components of market income in the EU-SILC data shall be validated, with respect to the number of recipients as well as the aggregated total incomes received in the population in a year.
+Table 4.3 in the Annex tabulates the number of recipients for each component of market income, as it has been defined in EU-SILC for 2011, and compares it to figures from external statistics.
+As all the components of market income have not been simulated in EUROMOD, the number of recipients remains constant throughout all simulated years.
+Thus, the number of recipients for the input database is only displayed for 2011 in Table 4.3.

-The sum of all components of market income, minus expenditures for alimony payments (xmp), is defined to be "original (market) income" in EUROMOD.
-About 60 thousand people receive some market income.
+The sum of all components of market income, minus expenditures for alimony payments (xmp) is defined to be "original (market) income" in EUROMOD.
+About 60.4 million individuals receive some market income.
 There are no comparable figures for this specific income definition from external sources.
-The number of individuals receiving positive income from employment (yem) is slightly lower in EUROMOD (37,400), and thus also in EU-SILC, than in external figures (40,193), which here is the GSOEP, like for most of the components of original income (see Table 4.3 in Annex 2).
-This difference has stayed almost constant from 2009 to 2010.
-19 For 2011, 2012 and 2013, there has been no information available yet on any component of market income from a comparable external source, which would typically be a micro data set in the context of the number of individuals receiving a particular component of market income.
+The number of individuals receiving positive income from employment (yem) is slightly higher in EUROMOD (38,800), and thus also in EU-SILC, than in external figures (36,604), which here is the Federal Employment Agency.